scionproto/scion-packaging/scion-utils/README.md

 Update the changelog and gzip it:
 `gzip --best --keep scion-utils/usr/share/doc/scion-utils/changelog`

 Then build the package with `fakeroot dpkg-deb --build scion-utils`.
+Rename it according its version, e.g.: `mv scion-utils.deb scion-utils_0.1-1.deb`